alexandragibbon/StatProg-HHU/README.md

 * [Tutorial 4](./tutorial/tutorial-4/tutorial_4.html)
     - Dataset: [brain_size.csv](./data/brain_size.csv)

-We are switching to a new format (Jupyter Notebooks).
+From Tutorial 5 onwards, we are switching to a new format (Jupyter Notebooks).
 Please save the .ipynb file to your folder and open in VS Code, as before.
+You can directly write your code in the code blocks.
 * [Tutorial 5](./tutorial/tutorial-5/tutorial_5.ipynb)
     - Dataset: [lightbulb_lifetime.csv](./data/lightbulb_lifetime.csv)